-The core products which the company produces are sugar which can be categorized to be 5 types: (a) raw sugar, (b) high pol sugar, (c) white sugar, (d) refined sugar and (e) liquid sugar.
-The company also has other products related to sugar production process, such as molasses, bagasses and filter cake.
-According to these kinds of products, the company has a plan to invest in value added projects, as followings: (shown on Figure 1.1)
+The core product which the company produces is sugar which can be categorized to be 5 types: (a) raw sugar, (b) high pol sugar, (c) white sugar, (d) refined sugar and (e) liquid sugar.
+The company also has other products related to sugar production process, such as molasses,

-- (1) Ethanol plant : Ethanol is mixed with gasoline, and the mixture is used as fuel for vehicles.
+- (1) The ethanol plant: Ethanol is mixed with gasoline, and the mixture is used as fuel for vehicles.
 Raw materials used in the Group's ethanol production include molasses and sugarcane juice (it is currently managed by BBGI Pcl.) - (2) The biogas plant uses waste water from ethanol production process as a raw material.
-Biogas produced through fermentation is used as a supplementary fuel for the corporate power plant. (it is currently managed by BBGI Pcl.) - (3) The organic fertilizer plant uses waste from the sugar production process (filter cake) and waste water from biogas and ethanol production as raw materials. - (4) The power plant uses waste from the sugar production process (bagasses) and biogas from the biogas plant as fuel sources for producing electricity and steam sold to plants in the Group and Grid.
+Biogas produced through fermentation is used as a supplementary fuel for the corporate power plant.
+(It is currently managed by BBGI Pcl.) - (3) The organic fertilizer plant uses waste from the sugar production process (filter cake) and waste water from biogas and ethanol production as raw materials. - (4) The power plant uses waste from the sugar production process (bagasse) and biogas from the biogas plant as fuel sources for producing electricity and steam sold to plants in the Group and Grid.

-Figure 1.1 : The Relationship between KSL's existing Sugar Production and KSL's Value Added Project
+Figure 1.1: The Relationship between KSL's existing Sugar Production and KSL's Value Added Project